hivdb/chiro-cms/resources/covid-review.md

 The most frequently studied MERS-CoV MAbs include (i) Mersmab1[^10.1128/JVI.00433-14]; (ii) m336, which was shown to protect rabbits from MERS-CoV[^10.1128/JVI.00912-14][^10.1093/infdis/jiw080] and which has been engineered into a novel antibody-peptide bispecific fusion protein[^10.3390/antib8040053]; (iii) REGN3048 and REGN3051 which have been highly potent _in vitro_ and in a mouse infection model (Pascal et al. 2015)[^10.1073/pnas.1510830112]; (iv) 3B11, which was isolated from a non-immune human Ab-phage library and characterized through the generation of escape variants[^10.1073/pnas.1402074111]; and (v) 4C and D12, two mouse neutralizing MAbs that have been co-crystallized with the MERS-CoV RBD[^10.1080/14728222.2017.1271415].

 Most SARS-CoV MAbs do not inhibit SARS-CoV-2 although their titers can be quite variable[^10.1016/j.cell.2020.03.045].
 For example, three well-characterized SARS-CoV RBD-directed MAbs (S230, m396, and 80R) did not bind SARS-CoV-2 RBD at a concentration of 1μM[^10.1126/science.abb2507].
 However, CR3022 was found to potently bind SARS-CoV-2 RBD at a site that is highly conserved and that does not compete with ACE2 binding and to potentially inhibit ACE2 binding allosterically[^10.1080/22221751.2020.1729069][^10.1126/science.abb7269][^10.1101/2020.05.05.079202].
 In addition, in a recent analysis of antibody-containing supernatants from 51 SARS-CoV S hybridomas from immunized transgenic mice, one antibody called 47D11 was uniquely found to inhibit both SARS-CoV and SARS-CoV-2 in an entry assay and in cell culture with EC<sub>50</sub> values of 0.2 and 0.6 g/ml.
 47D11 like CR3022 may act through an unknown mechanism different from receptor binding.
+Finally, a highly potent cross-reactive MAb described below

 Most individuals recovering from SARS-CoV-2 develop significant titers of neutralizing antibodies[^10.1101/2020.03.30.20047365][^10.1101/2020.05.03.20084442].
 Although few published studies have described the isolation and characterization of SARS-CoV-2 neutralizing MAbs, this will soon be rapidly changing.
 Many MAbs that recognize SARS-CoV-2 will be identified and will be characterized by both their breadth of activity against diverse strains and by their ability to prevent and treat infection in animal models[^10.1016/j.it.2020.03.007].
 Chen et al. reported that among 26 COVID-19 convalescent patients, most developed IgG S1-specific antibodies and three had antibodies that blocked S1-ACE2 binding[^10.1038/s41423-020-0426-7].
 Two MAbs were cloned from these patients (311mab–31B5, 311mab−32D4) and shown to potently inhibit S1-ACE2 binding and block pseudovirus entry[^10.1038/s41423-020-0426-7].
 Brouwer et al. also cloned several highly potent ACE2-competing MAbs from convalescent patients including one which blocked infection at a concentration of 7 ng/ml (COVA-ID-2-15)[^10.1101/2020.05.12.088716].
 Pinto et al identified several highly potent non-ACE2-competing MAbs including S309 from a convalescent SARS-CoV patient which potently inhibited both SARS-CoV and SARS-CoV[^10.1101/2020.04.07.023903].
 S309 recognizes an epitope distinct from the S1 receptor binding motif and is synergistic with MAbs that bind to the S1 receptor binding motif[^10.1101/2020.04.07.023903].
 Under an extremely accelerated schedule, it likely that several MAbs will be available for phase I studies this summer[^10.1038/s41587-020-0512-5].